SyncProxy/syncproxy-quickstart/README.md

 ![activity](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/activity.png)

 ## Dashboard
-A monthly dashboard summarizes the usage of your sync proxies.
+A monthly dashboard summarizes the usage of your sync proxies (you can toggle statistics between the currently selected proxy, and all proxies)

 ![dashboard](https://raw.githubusercontent.com/syncproxy/syncproxy-quickstart/master/dashboard.png)